oduwsdl/sumgram/README.md

 params['sentences_rank_count'] = 20  #For command line argument --sentences-rank-count
 ```

-Following is an example Python script usage of sumgram done by calling the `get_top_ngrams()` function.
+The following is an example Python script usage of sumgram done by calling the `get_top_ngrams()` function.
 ```
 import json
 from sumgram.sumgram import get_top_ngrams